stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 - Ruby

 **The service itself is free to use**

 There is no cost associated with Elastic Beanstalk.
-However, any resources that are created on your application's behalf, such as EC2 instances, you will be charged for as per the standard pricing policies at the time of deployment.
+However, for any resources that are created on your application's behalf (such as EC2 instances), you will be charged for as per the standard pricing policies at the time of deployment.

 ### Elastic Beanstalk Core Components